mcorreafdez/puppet-python/README.md

 **proxy** - Proxy server to use for outbound connections.
 Default: none

 **environment** - Additional environment variables required to install the packages.
 Default: none

+**extras** - Extra features provided by the package which should be installed.
+Default: none

 **egg** - The egg name to use.
 Default: `$name` of the class, e.g. cx_Oracle